All Episodes

 Oh, pretty amazing.

-You want to see an example of media buys.
+Now, Eric, you want to hear about, you want to see an example of media bias?

-Listen to fake news CNN's Aaron Burnett.
+Listen to fake news CNN's Erin Burnett.

-Oh, if you're talking about Donald Trump or a Republican or a conservative, is she takes one position on mortgage fraud.
+Oh, if you're talking about Donald Trump or a Republican or a conservative, she takes one position on mortgage fraud.

 Listen.

-But those would be inescapable, right?
+These are huge ranges, but those would be inescapable, right?

 There's nothing a president can do to pardon on a state charge.

-James is the first attorney general of New York to be indicted by the Justice Department, and it follows a nearly six-month investigation into claims of mortgage fraud.
+James is the first Attorney General of New York to be indicted by the Justice Department, and it follows a nearly six-month investigation into claims of mortgage fraud.

-Now, that is a charge the United States Justice Department rarely brings against individuals, but of course, James is not an ordinary individual.
+Now, that is a charge the United States Justice Department rarely brings against individuals.

-Uh welcome both of you to the program.
+Welcome both of you to the program.

 Forget about the media hypocrisy, Greg.